Ggjorven/Photon/BUILDING.md

 ### MacOS
 1. Navigate to the root of the directory
-2. Open the NanoNetworking.xcworkspace file
+2. Open the Photon.xcworkspace file
 3. Start building in your desired configuration
 4. Build files can be in the bin/%Config%-macosx/Sandbox/ folder.
 5. (Optional) Open a terminal and run the Sandbox project: